jonromero/trail/README.md

 ### Edit/Delete a trail

-All your trails are stored in a file called ."your_username"_trails inside your projects directory, so you can edit them using a text editor.
+All your trails are stored in a file called .trails inside your projects directory, so you can edit them using a text editor.

+### Add to repository
+Add the .trails file to your repository

+### Different users
+A user could have a personal trail by exporting TRAIL_USER:
+`export TRAIL_USER=yourname`

+Remember to run this everytime before you run trail (probably put it in your .bashrc)

 Contributions
 ----------------------------